Chart Color Schemes

 Educational outcomes in Gladstone Park fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.8%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 14.1%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 33.2% of residents aged 15+ holding such qualifications - advanced diplomas at 10.3% and certificates at 22.9%.
-Educational participation is high, with 26.8% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 33.2% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (22.9%).
+Educational participation is high, with 26.8% of residents currently enrolled in formal education, comprising 8.8% in primary, 7.4% in secondary, and 4.3% in tertiary education.

 Frequently Asked Questions - Education